PaulleDemon/Django-SAAS-Boilerplate/readme.md

 **Free and opensource landing pages:** [Free landing pages](https://github.com/PaulleDemon/awesome-landing-pages)

 ### Django developer
-Looking for django developer to supercharge your development? contact [here](https://tally.so/r/woO0Kx)
+I fund open-source by providing custom works, so if you are looking for django developer to supercharge your development? contact [here](https://tally.so/r/woO0Kx)

-### Looking to learn about adding payment to Django?
-Check out this blog about [adding payment to django](https://dev.to/paul_freeman/adding-payment-to-django-app-4cc9).
-This should give you an overview about adding payments to Django.

 ### Table of contents